Persuasion is a powerful word for anyone in the marketing space.

 What Is Persuasive Writing?

-Persuasive writing is a method that leverages human biases with the goal of making a message more attractive in the eye of the recipient.
+Persuasive writing is a method that leverages human biases to make a message more attractive in the eye of the recipient.

 How to Be Persuasive: A Psychological Explanation